Electronic structure and quantum transport in twisted bilayer graphene with resonant scatterers: Effect of interlayer coupling

-Therefore using a well established tight-binding model, we recover velocity renormalization consistent with that of \cite{ref59}.
-In addition we find that this velocity renormalization is independent of the difference in potential of two planes.

-As it is shown in Fig.\ref{fig:frenormalization} a systematic study of the renormalization of the velocity close to the Dirac point is done \cite{ref50}, compared to its value in a monolayer graphene, for rotation angles $\theta$ varying between $0 ^ \circ$ and $60 ^ \circ$ (Fig.\ref{fig:frenormalization} ).
+Therefore using a well established tight-binding model, we recover velocity renormalization consistent with that of Ref.\,\onlinecite{LopesdosSantos07,LopesdosSantos12}.
+In addition we find that this velocity renormalization is independent of the difference in potential of two layers.
+As it is shown in Fig.\ref{fig:frenormalization}, a systematic study of the renormalization of the velocity close to the Dirac point is done,\cite{Trambly10} compared to its value in a monolayer graphene, for rotation angles $\theta$ varying between $0 ^ \circ$ and $60 ^ \circ$ (Fig. \ref{fig:frenormalization}).
 The renormalization of the velocity varies symmetrically around $\theta = 30 ^ \circ$.
-Indeed, the two limit cases $\theta = 0 ^ \circ$¡ (AA stacking) and $\theta =60 ^ \circ$ (AB stacking) are different, but Moir\'{e} patterns when $ \theta \rightarrow 0 ^ \circ$ and when $ \theta \rightarrow 60 ^ \circ$ are similar because a simple translation by a vector transforms an AA zone to an AB zone.
+Indeed, the two limit cases $\theta = 0 ^ \circ$ (AA stacking) and $\theta =60 ^ \circ$ (AB stacking) are different, but Moir\'{e} patterns when $ \theta \rightarrow 0 ^ \circ$ and when $ \theta \rightarrow 60 ^ \circ$ are similar because a simple translation by a vector transforms an AA zone to an AB zone.

-Focusing on angles smaller than $ 30 ^ \circ$, it is defined \cite{ref50} three regimes as a function of the rotation angle $\theta$ (Fig.\ref{fig:frenormalization} ).
+Focusing on angles smaller than $ 30 ^ \circ$, three regimes can be defined\cite{Trambly10} as a function of the rotation angle $\theta$ (Fig. \ref{fig:frenormalization}).
 For large $\theta (20 ^ \circ \leq \theta \leq 30 ^ \circ ) $ the Fermi velocity is very close to that of graphene.
-For intermediate values of $\theta (3 ^ \circ \leq \theta \leq 20 ^ \circ )$ the perturbative theory of Lopez dos Santos et al. predicts correctly the velocity renormalization which is also in accordance to the above formula equation(\ref{renormalization}).
-For the small rotation angles ($\theta < 3^ \circ$) a new regime occurs where the velocity tends to zero and perturbation theory can't be applied.
+For intermediate values of $\theta (3 ^ \circ \leq \theta \leq 20 ^ \circ )$, the velocity renormalization is predicted by equation (\ref{renormalization}), as well as by the perturbative theory of Lopes dos Santos et al. \cite{LopesdosSantos12} For the small rotation angles ($\theta < 2^ \circ$) a new regime occurs where the velocity tends to zero and perturbation theory can not be applied.